zerocore-ai/zerodb/zerodb-todo.md

       - [x] Add example in doc.
 Borrow from tests.
     - [ ] Implement parser functions
       - [ ] `parse_ident`
+      - [ ] Remove infix notation and rely on pipe operator.
+Infix notation is hard to read when combined with command notation.
   - [ ] zeroql: AST
   - [ ] zeroql: Semantic Analysis
     - [ ] Symbol Table